6th Brigade (Australia): First World War

-Following the outbreak of the First World War, the 6th Brigade was re-formed in early 1915 from volunteers for oversea service.
+Following the outbreak of World War I, the 6th Brigade was re-formed in early 1915 from volunteers for oversea service.
 At this time, the brigade consisted of four infantry battalions—the 21st, 22nd, 23rd and 24th Battalion—all of which were raised in Victoria.
 After being sent to Egypt in June 1915 with the 2nd Division as part of an expansion of the Australian Imperial Force, the brigade was sent to Gallipoli in September, however, as the last Allied offensive had come to an end the previous month, from then up until December 1915 when the Anzacs were evacuated from the peninsula, the brigade was not involved in any significant engagements.
-Later, in 1916, they were transferred to the Western Front, where they took part in the fighting in the trenches until the end of the war.
+Later, in 1916, they were transferred to the Western Front, where they took part in the fighting in the trenches until 5 October 1918.

 During their time on the Western Front, the 6th Brigade was involved in a number of major battles including the Battle of Pozières, the Battle of Mouquet Farm, and the Battle of Bullecourt.
 In 1917, the brigade took part in the Battle of Broodseinde.
 They were also involved in beating back the tide of the German spring offensive in 1918 before taking part in the final campaign of the war as part of the Hundred Days Offensive.